 We also see form as a continuum, with hard formalism at one end (more patterned), and soft at the other (less patterned).
 We're open to work that falls anywhere inside this range, especially if it doesn't torture sense, idiom or the natural rhythms of spoken English.
 "Hard to write, easy to read" is our unofficial mantra.
 And we're open to all tones, from weighty to light.
 Check out the coffee table for samples.

 Of course, a poem needs more besides form to recommend it.
 There's a lot of bad formal poetry out there and a lot of good free verse.
 Form is necessary for getting into The Dial, but not sufficient.

-Anyhow, submissions of up to ten unpublished poems per calendar month and a short bio should be sent in the body of an email to firstname.lastname@example.org.
+Anyhow, submissions of one unpublished poem per calendar month and a short bio should be sent in the body of an email.
+However, we are not currently reading submissions.

 We'll get back to you within two months of receiving your work if and only if we're accepting something.